jibundeyare/install-scripts/README.md

 The install scripts do the follwing tasks:

-- install and configure a firewall
+- install and configure a firewall (currently unavailable)
 - install nvm
 - install python pip
 - install and configure the LAMP stack (Apache, MySQL and PHP FPM on Linux) then configure a project directory
+- install PHPMyAdmin from debian package, configures an HTTP authentication (currently unavailable)
-- install PHPMyAdmin with an HTTP authentication
+- install PHPMyAdmin from source, configures an HTTP authentication
 - reset PHPMyAdmin HTTP authentication password

 The helper scripts do the follwing tasks: